Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 More on Germany's response to the pandemic in this article: [A German Exception?
 Why the Country’s Coronavirus Death Rate Is Low](https://www.nytimes.com/2020/04/04/world/europe/germany-coronavirus-death-rate.html)

-*Note*: Both The UK and Netherlands have recovery cases, but it's very low, that it's not visible in the chart, quoting the dataset documentation of the recovery cases are computed:
+*Note*: Both The UK and Netherlands have very low number of recovery cases, that it's not visible in the chart, but the recoveries are estimates, so they are not accurate, quoting the dataset documentation of how the recovery cases are computed:

 > Recovered cases outside China are estimates based on local media reports, and state and local reporting when available, and therefore may be substantially lower than the true number.

 # How contagious is the virus

-All the previous charts presented the aggregated statistics of the pandemic, ignoring the growth of the virus over time, and giving us no answer to how fast the virus is spreading, and how the number of deaths increases rapidly.
+All the previous charts presented the aggregated statistics of the pandemic, ignoring the growth of the virus over time, and giving us no answer of how fast the virus is spreading, and how the number of deaths is increasing rapidly?

 In this, and in the following section I'll take the time variable into account, to look at this pandemic from a different angle.